NOAA-GSL/VxIngest/gsd_sql_to_cb/README.md

 ####field substitution by value in the template
 These fields describe a metadata document that is used by a program to ingest data.
 Data documents will be created according to the template defined in the "template" field.
-Template strings that start with an * will be replaced with data returned from the sql query.
-For example the key "\*name\*ancestor_count" might be replaced with "KDEN0" where "KDEN" was returned on one row of the result set in the "name" field, and 0 was returned in the "ancestor_count" on the same row.
+Template strings that start with an '*' will be replaced with data returned from the sql query.
+For example the key "\*name" might be replaced with "KDEN"  returned on one row of the result set in the "name" field.
 In like manner the value "*description" will be replaced with the actual description text that was returned in the description field of the row.
+This example does not illustrate combinations of replacement fields, but you could have a replacement field like "\*field1\*field2" which would result in the values represented by field1 and field2 being concatenated together in the result.

 The ingest document "MD:V03:METAR:stations:ingest "
 ```